-Graph convolutional networks were introduced by \citet{kipf} as a method for aggregating the features of the node and its neighbors in a convolving neural network layer in order to obtain embedding vectors.
-The main formula behind a first-neighbor graph convolutional network is encapsulated in the following formula:
+Graph convolutional networks were introduced \cite{kipf} as a method for combining the given features of a node and its neighbors in a convolving neural network layer in order to obtain embedding vectors.
+The main equation behind a first-neighbor graph convolutional network is encapsulated in the following formula:

 Where $\Tilde{A} = A+I_N$ is the adjacency matrix of the original undirected graph $\mathcal{G}$ (for which we are trying to learn the node embeddings) with the self-loops added in order to capture the feature vector of the node. $\Tilde{D} = D + I_N$ is the degree matrix of the graph, where the diagonal element $D_{ii}$ is the degree of the node $i$, plus one to account for the self-loop. $H^{l}$ is the feature matrix in the $l$th layer and $H^{0}=X$ is simply the feature vectors of each node. $W^{l}$ is the trainable weight matrix in the $l$th layer where its dimensions denote the feature vector and the output dimensions of the convolutional layer and finally $\sigma$ stands for a non-linear activation function such as the rectified linear unit (ReLU) to introduce non-linearity into the model.
 This model, alongside with many other representation learning methods for graphs, assumes that the connections in a graph are signs of node similarity, which is not always the case in graph-structured datasets.